opentok/Opentok-Java-SDK/sample/Archiving/README.md

 $ gradle :sample/Archiving:run
 ```

-Or if you are using the Gradle Wrapper that is distributed with the project:
+Or if you are using the Gradle Wrapper that is distributed with the project, from the root project
+directory:

 ```
 $ ./gradlew :sample/Archiving:run